oracle-livelabs/apex/online-bookstore-app/2-load-data-using-data-workshop/2-load-data-using-data-workshop.md

 In this lab, you will:

-- Load Data using Data Workshop
+- Load Data using Data Workshop.
-- Create a Faceted Search Page
+- Create a Faceted Search Page.

 ### Downloads: Missed Previous Labs?
 Download and Install the Application